hl7au/au-fhir-ps/input/pagecontent/aucdi.md

 * AU Patient Summary includes exchange for clinical concepts not yet included in AUCDI, e.g. MedicationRequest, which are included through reference to IPS or AU Core
 * AU Patient Summary includes data elements not included in AUCDI that are required to make FHIR implementable e.g. Observation.status, MedicationRequest.intent, Provenance.

-### AUCDI mappings into AU Patient Summary
+### AUCDI (Patient summary) mappings into AU Patient Summary

-The table below shows the relationship between the AUCDI Data Groups and Elements included in [AUCDI Release 2 Patient Summary component – Draft for Community Comment](https://sparked.csiro.au/index.php/sparked-products-resources/australian-core-data-for-interoperability/aucdi-release-2-patient-summary-community-comment/), AU Core profiles, and AU Patient Summary profiles.<br/>
+The table below shows the relationship between data defined in the "Patient summary" AUCDI Data Groups and Elements, AU Core profiles, and AU Patient Summary profiles.<br/>

 Column attribute descriptions are as follows:
 - **AUCDI Data Group**: The name of the AUCDI data group.